GaahDias/dotfiles/README.md

 # My dotfiles

 Just the config for my Linux environment.
-It's not that great yet, I'm still tweaking it.

 <br/>